wuruwuru is a Nigerian word that broadly means "haphazard". In this context, it refers to the process of making things with no institutional support.

-The experiment started out in 2020 as attempt to make a magazine, but then veered into a handful of odd publishing projects.
+It started in November 2020 as an attempt to make a magazine, but then veered into a handful of odd publishing experiments and a production studio.

-- Produce some projects
+- 2020 - Produce some projects

-- Build a paying audience
+- 2023 - Build a paying audience

-The studio is self-funded for this first collection of projects, but the long-term plan is to crowdfund operations.
+The studio is currently bootstrapped, but the long-term plan is to crowdfund operations.

 Hopefully, we can get 100 True Fans from our audience to commit some money to indie creators every year.